 This course will immerse you in the world of medicine as you study anatomy and physiology, learn to identify and treat diseases, spend a half day shadowing a physician in a clinical setting and explore the broad dimensions of the medical field ranging from ethics to the politics of health care reform.
 This course will allow you to develop the study skills needed to succeed in medical school.

 Those entering the profession of medicine are expected to be dedicated to the pursuit of excellence and committed to the best interests of their patients.
 This course demands the same from its students--like medical school, it will be challenging, but the rewards will be great.

-Instructor, Julianne Ip, MD, is the Associate Dean of Medicine for Brown University Alpert Medical School.
+Julianne Ip, MD, Associate Dean of Medicine, Brown University Alpert Medical School

 Students are encouraged to bring a laptop to campus to complete homework assignments.
 If you do not possess a laptop or web-enabled device, you will have access to Brown Computing Clusters on campus for outside-of-class work.
 You will also have the opportunity to rent a laptop from the IT Service Center for 1-week intervals with a valid Brown ID.